Rec Bond Projects

 The aging facilities in for a major renovation with plans to nearly double the square footage and add much more room for fitness activities.

 In September 2019, early site development and excavation began and construction on the 5,745 square-foot expansion began in February 2020.
-We’re hopeful the unveiling of the new-look will happen in the fall of 2020.
-Re-opening has been postponed until January 2021.
+We're hopeful a grand re-opening will happen in the spring of 2021.

 - Fitness Room